BarbzCodez/BarbzCodez/README.md

 Before starting, I would like to to explain how Etter's principles reflect on this project.
 I will list them and explain:

 - _Use a lightweight markup_: We want content that is readable without the need to export it.
-We will be achieving this by using Markdown to write your resume as is very simple to learn and use.
+We will be achieving this by using Markdown to write your resume as it is very simple to learn and use.
-- _Use distributed version control_: We want to one version of truth with a story of how we get there. we'll be achieving that by using GitHub, which is easy to start using and widely used.
+- _Use distributed version control_: We want to one version of truth with a history of how we got there. we'll be achieving that by using GitHub, which is easy to start using and widely used.
 - _Make static websites_: Etter likes static websites because they are simple and usually free to use.
-We are using GitHub Pages to host our static website because is integrated to GitHub.
+We are using GitHub Pages to host our static website because is integrated with GitHub.

 ---

 ## Prerequisites

-Before we start the project make sure to have all of the following:
+Before we start the project make sure to have the following:

 - **A Resume Formatted in Markdown**: This is the resume that is going to be shown.
   - If you already have a resume in PDF or word document checkout the [convertors listed](#convert-your-resume-to-markdown).
-  - To make the process more smoothly, use the sample resume on [index.md](/index.md) as template, because the theme we are going to be using works with that template.
+  - Start with the sample resume on [index.md](/index.md) as template.
   - For more information checkout the [template section](#template) on the resources.
-- **Git**: This is how you can make changes locally and push them to GitHub.
+- **Git**: This is where you can make changes locally and push them to GitHub.
   - You can download it [here](https://git-scm.com/download/win).
 - **GitHub Account**: This is where your resume is going to be hosted.
   - If you need an account go to [GitHub SignUp](https://github.com/signup).